xullnn/ls_pull_over_push/180/readme.md

 https://docs.oracle.com/cd/B19306_01/server.102/b14200/statements_6015.htm

-76. If a column was originally set with a `DEFAULT` value, what would happen if we exclude the column name from the column list while performing inserting or updating?
+71. If a column was originally set with a `DEFAULT` value, what would happen if we exclude the column name from the column list while performing inserting or updating?

 https://www.postgresql.org/docs/11/ddl-default.html

-77. If a column was originally set as `boolean` type and not added with a `NOT NULL` constraint.
+72. If a column was originally set as `boolean` type and not added with a `NOT NULL` constraint.
 How to construct an expression to select all rows that are not `false` in this column?(notice the relationship between boolean values and `NULL`, what is the opposite(!=) of `true` or `false`)

-79. How to distinguish relation and relationship?
+73. How to distinguish relation and relationship?

-80. What is cardinality of a relationship?
+74. What is cardinality of a relationship?

 https://www.sqa.org.uk/e-learning/SoftDevRDS02CD/page_44.htm

-81. What is modality within a relationship?
+75. What is modality within a relationship?

 at least amount

-82. What is crow's foot notation used for?
+76. What is crow's foot notation used for?
 Why it is named crow's foot?

-83. Why we can't use aggregation functions in `WHERE` clause?(think of from what object(s) each them will perform on?)
+77. Why we can't use aggregation functions in `WHERE` clause?(think of from what object(s) each them will perform on?)

 https://stackoverflow.com/questions/42470849/why-are-aggregate-functions-not-allowed-in-where-clause

-84. What are the two ways to create a foreign key constraint?
+78. What are the two ways to create a foreign key constraint?

-85. Does a foreign key constraint prevent NULL values from being stored in a column?What about primary key column
+79. Does a foreign key constraint prevent NULL values from being stored in a column?What about primary key column

-86. What is the two basic steps to perform a normalization?
+80. What is the two basic steps to perform a normalization?

-87. What's the difference between `WHERE` and `HAVING`?
+81. What's the difference between `WHERE` and `HAVING`?

-88. Does a newly added foreign key constraint will also enforce a  `NOT NULL` constraint to the column?

-89. At which places we can put a subquery in SQL?
+82. At which places we can put a subquery in SQL?
 What's the main difference?

-90. Briefly describe the use of `EXISTS` `IN` `NOT IN` `ANY/SOME` `ALL` in `WHERE` clause?
+83. Briefly describe the use of `EXISTS` `IN` `NOT IN` `ANY/SOME` `ALL` in `WHERE` clause?

-91. How indexes work?
+84. How indexes work?

 https://stackoverflow.com/questions/1108/how-does-database-indexing-work

-92. How to create index on specified column(s) within a database?
+85. How to create index on specified column(s) within a database?